Knowledge-Driven Hybrid SSD Management Enhanced by Fine-Tuned LLMs: Introduction

 \section{Introduction}

-Hybrid SSDs have emerged as a versatile storage solution, leveraging the integration of multiple types of flash memory cells, such as Single-Level Cell (SLC) and Quad-Level Cell (QLC), to simultaneously optimize storage capacity and performance~\cite{stoica2019understanding}.
-A key feature of hybrid SSDs is their dynamic flexibility, which enables flash cells to switch between different operational modes~\cite{intel, mi}.
-This adaptability allows hybrid SSDs to efficiently respond to varying workload demands, thereby enhancing overall system efficiency.
-Such functionality is facilitated by sophisticated management mechanisms that orchestrate heterogeneous flash modes through techniques such as dynamic mode conversion and workload-aware optimization strategies~\cite{DBLP:conf/fast/LiuKJK18}.
+Hybrid SSDs serve as a versatile storage solution, leveraging the integration of multiple modes of flash memory cells, including SLC and QLC, to simultaneously optimize storage capacity and performance.
+To achieve dynamic flexibility, hybrid SSDs enable flash cells to switch between different operational modes~\cite{intel, mi}, allowing the system to adapt to diverse application requirements.
+This mechanism increases the complexity of flash control logic and elevates both computational and memory demands.
+In response to these challenges, host-managed SSDs expose the physical data layout to the resource-rich host system, providing a more efficient approach to coordinating flash management.

-The integration of multi-flash modes presents significant management challenges across hardware, algorithmic, and application layers.
-At the hardware level, dynamic flash mode conversions (e.g., SLC to QLC) must align with core SSD operations like space allocation and garbage collection (GC).
-Frequent conversions can disrupt wear-leveling mechanisms, potentially affecting SSD reliability and longevity~\cite{DBLP:conf/fast/LiuKJK18}.
-At the algorithmic level, premature transitions from SLC to QLC can degrade write performance, while delayed conversions may lead to underutilized storage.
-Adaptive algorithms are needed to optimize the timing and granularity of mode transitions for better performance~\cite{intel, mi}.
-At the application level, adjusting flash modes to dynamic workloads, especially during burst writes, requires real-time adaptation mechanisms to prevent performance degradation~\cite{stoica2019understanding}.

-To address these challenges, Artificial Intelligence (AI) has been increasingly adopted to optimize hybrid SSD management across multiple layers.
-At the hardware level, RL-cSSD~\cite{DBLP:conf/dac/WeiLJZSL23} uses reinforcement learning (RL) to dynamically coordinate flash mode conversion (MC) and GC by modeling internal SSD states and workload patterns, resolving conflicts from frequent mode transitions.
-At the algorithmic level, Yoo et.al~\cite{DBLP:conf/hotstorage/YooS20} propose a machine learning-based strategy to predict optimal conversion timing and granularity, thereby mitigating issues related to premature or delayed mode transitions.
-At the application level, HAML~\cite{DBLP:conf/iccad/LiDYLYD19} employs data hotness classification to align flash modes with dynamic workload shifts, significantly reducing performance degradation caused by abrupt changes in workload behavior.

-However, based on our investigation, we identify three key limitations in existing AI-driven approaches.
-First, these methods primarily focus on isolated optimization aspects, such as data hotness classification or space management, rather than adopting a holistic approach to coordinate multiple functions simultaneously.
-Second, their AI implementations often rely on generic models with simplistic parameter configurations, failing to incorporate a comprehensive understanding of system resources and workload characteristics necessary for targeted design and tuning.
-Most critically, hybrid SSDs introduce interdependent factors—such as cross-cell data migration and dynamic mode conversions—that exponentially expand the design space.
-These interdependencies create compounded optimization challenges that are not present in conventional SSDs, further complicating the development of effective solutions.